istiakk/flickr_gallery_istiak/README.md

 ### Features
 1. Search anything from Flickr
 2. Choose Picture to add them to your gallery
+3. Load more content is available if the result have more contents
-3. If the search doesnot exists return "Not Found message"
+4. If the search doesnot exists return "Not Found message"

 ### Version